 AN12901 DCP – How to do Key Management | The i.MX RT10xx provides a Data Co-Processor (DCP) block, which supports Advanced Encryption Standard (AES) encryption and hashing functions.
 This application note describes how to use the AES block with different keys, and how to manage keys. |

 Several examples, demos and drivers are available within the SDK to help you get started.
-Some common examples related to security are listed below.
+Some common examples related to Security are listed below.

 A demonstration program that uses the KSDK software to implement several cryptography algorithms using the DCP software driver.